 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Ho Chi Minh City, Vietnam is a busy, sprawling city filled with honking scooters, pungent aromas and enthralling scenes.
+Ho Chi Minh City, Vietnam is a busy, sprawling metropolis filled with honking scooters, pungent aromas and enthralling scenes.
 The staggering city – Vietnam’s largest with a population of 9 million people – is a mix of modern high-rises, classic architecture and historic enclaves.
-Ho Chi Minh City attractions are scattered around the chaotic city, but the top HCMC sights are centrally located and easy to see on our Self-Guided Ho Chi Minh City tour.
+Ho Chi Minh City attractions are scattered around the chaotic city, but many of the top HCMC sights are centrally located and easy to see on our Self-Guided Ho Chi Minh City Tour.

-District 1 is the heart of the bustling city.
+District 1 is the heart of the bustling metropolis.
 Serving as the administrative and financial center, the district is home to numerous government entities, corporations and consulates.
-Tourist attractions are interspersed throughout District 1 – and we devised a DIY Ho Chi Minh tour to the top sights.
+Tourist attractions are interspersed throughout District 1 – and we devised a DIY Ho Chi Minh Tour to the top sights.

 Ho Chi Minh City Walking Tour

-Our self-guided city walk includes many Ho Chi Minh City highlights.
-For each HCMC sight, we include a brief description and link to Google Maps.
-To help fellow travelers navigate the city, we have also included a Ho Chi Minh City Map of sights – as well as a link to an online map and walking directions.
+Our self-guided walk includes many Ho Chi Minh City highlights.
+For each HCMC sight, we include a brief description and additional information.
+To help fellow travelers, we have also included a free Ho Chi Minh City Map of sights – as well as a link to an online map and walking directions.

 Tour Ho Chi Minh City: How Long?

-Our Ho Chi Minh Sightseeing Tour is about 3km (1.8 miles) in length.
+Our Ho Chi Minh Sightseeing Tour is about 1.8 miles (3km) in length.
 Visitors should be able to complete the tour in less than 2 hours.
-However, if visiting any of the Ho Chi Minh City attractions (like Independence Palace or Saigon Skydeck), it will take much longer; we recommend allowing an hour at each sight you enter.
+However, if entering any of the Ho Chi Minh City attractions (like Independence Palace or Saigon Skydeck), it will take much longer.
+We recommend allowing an hour at each sight you enter.

 Furthermore, throughout our HCMC Walking Tour, we offer recommendations for nearby sightseeing.
-Travelers could include all of the additional recommended places to go in Ho Chi Minh City into a full day tour.
+Travelers could include all of these additional places to go in Ho Chi Minh City and create a full day tour.

-Pro Tip: If entering sights, be sure to check opening times prior to starting our HCMC Self-Guided Walking Tour.
-Many of the sights are closed mid-day for lunch or do not open on certain days of the week.
-Furthermore, to enter most sights, a ticket is required.
+Pro Tip: Be sure to check opening times prior to starting our HCMC Self-Guided Walking Tour.
+Some attractions are closed mid-day for lunch or do not open on certain days of the week.

 Best Tour Ho Chi Minh City

-HCMC is an exhilarating city – one that we think is best discovered unhurried.
-Visitors should not only experience the sights but should also take in the sounds and commotion of the city.
-Our Ho Chi Minh Walking Tour is the perfect way to get acquainted with the city.
+HCMC is an exhilarating destination – one that we think is best discovered unhurried.
+Visitors should not only experience the sights but should also take in the sounds, smells and commotion of their surroundings.
+Our Ho Chi Minh Walking Tour is the perfect way to get acquainted with the area, especially for first time visitors to HCMC.

-While our tour provides an easy-to-follow plan of where to go in Ho Chi Minh City, we encourage visitors to allow their senses to dictate detours.
-Stop at a sidewalk café for a Vietnamese coffee, wander down an intriguing street just to see where it leads or venture inside a museum.
+While our tour provides an easy-to-follow plan of where to go in Ho Chi Minh City, we encourage you to allow your senses to dictate detours.
+Stop at a sidewalk café for a Vietnamese coffee, wander down an intriguing street just to see where it leads or venture inside a random museum.
 The places to go in Ho Chi Minh City are seemingly endless – so go explore!

 Ho Chi Minh Free Tour

-Our Ho Chi Minh City free walking tour is designed as a self-guided city walk – and it is absolutely free.
-That said, visitors looking for a guided free tour of Ho Chi Minh City can seek out one of the Ho Chi Minh free tour guides.
+Our Ho Chi Minh City free walking tour is designed as a self-guided journey.
+That said, visitors looking for a guided free tour of Ho Chi Minh City can seek out one of the many HCMC free tour guides.
 Just keep in mind that a Ho Chi Minh free tour guide expects – and may deserve – tips to compensate for their time and knowledge.
-If you engage in a guide’s services, please tip accordingly.

-Looking for more guided tours?
-We highlight a few popular guided HCMC tours at the end of the post!
+Looking to book a guided tour?
+We highlight a few popular guided HCMC tours at the end of the article.

-Ho Chi Minh City Tour: Self-Guided HCMC Walk
+Ho Chi Minh City Tour: Our Self-Guided HCMC Walk

 #1 Ben Thanh Market HCMC

-Nearby HCMC Museum: Ho Chi Minh City Museum of Fine Arts (map).
+Nearby HCMC Museum: Ho Chi Minh City Museum of Fine Arts.
 The HCMC Museum of Fine Arts is housed in a grandiose French-era building and contains a variety of art-forms, including sculptures, paintings and ceramics.

-From the Ben Thanh Market, route your way east to the towering Bitexco Financial Tower.
+From the Ben Thanh Market, route your way east to the soaring Bitexco Financial Tower.

 #2 Bitexco Financial Tower and Saigon Skydeck

-MAP.
 The 861-foot-tall Bitexco Financial Tower ranked as the tallest building in Vietnam when it was completed in 2010 (it is now the 5th tallest building in the country).
-The sleek, soaring skyscraper can be seen from nearly anywhere in HCMC and is designed to resemble a Lotus flower.
+The sleek skyscraper can be seen from nearly anywhere in HCMC and is designed to resemble a Lotus flower.

 The 49th floor Saigon Skydeck is a major Ho Chi Minh City attraction.
-Visitors can enjoy 360-degree panoramic city views.
+All though there is no outdoor space, visitors can enjoy 360-degree panoramic views through the floor-to-ceiling windows, along with beverages and snacks.
 Buy Your Skip-the-Line Ticket Now!

-Nearby Museum: Ho Chi Minh Museum (map).
+Nearby Museum: Ho Chi Minh Museum.
 Built in 1863 by the French as a Customs House, the Nha Rong Dragon House has been re-purposed as a museum dedicated to President Ho Chi Minh.
 Displays include his personal belongings, like clothing and his glasses.

 From the Bitexco Building, walk east to the Song Sai Gon River.